yohanchatelain/intro2testing/README.md

 ### Warning

-Greg uses Travis-CI.org to do the remote tests on his GitHub repo.
+Greg uses Travis-CI.org to conducte remote tests on his GitHub repo.
-Since 2021 Travis-CI.org no longer exists, there is only the commercial Travic-CI.com.
+Since 2021, Travis-CI.org no longer exists; there is only the commercial Travic-CI.com.
-So instead we will here use GitHub actions.
+So, instead, we will use GitHub Actions here.
-Thus you can follow the video up until 55:23, then follow the instructions below to set up the GitHub action workflow.
+You can follow the video up until 55:23, then follow the instructions below to set up the GitHub Actions workflow.

 ## Installation